How To Define Your Target Market in 7 Steps

 • What is their typical publishing frequency?
 Do they send or publish emails regularly?

-Looking at your competition can assist you in identifying target market gaps that you may address.
-Are there any markets where they aren’t paying attention to?
+Looking at your competition can help you identify target market gaps that you may address.
+Are there any markets that they are ignoring?

 This may encourage you to expand into new markets or develop new goods to cater to a different sector.